PritulPrayag/Data-Structures-and-Algorithm/README.md

-This repository is created to maintain a list of questions solved in leetcode for placement purpose.
+This repository is created to maintain a list of questions solved in leetcode to get quick access to these questions